UnderscoreResearch/UnderscoreBackup/README.md

 * Optional error correction to support unreliable storage destinations.

-* Encryption, error correction and destination IO are plugin based and easily extendible.
+* Encryption, error correction and destination IO are plugin based and easily extendable.

 * Currently supports local file and S3 for backup destinations.